weburnit/php-oop/README.md

 1. write a prompt for the command "mcmakler:test"
   * Prompt text is "This is a test.
 Do you want to continue (y/N) ?"
-  * If you decline, write "Nothing done.
-Exiting..." in output color "error"
+  * If you decline, return error "Nothing done.
+Exiting..."
   * If you accept, run the command